Chloe1229/finaltest_for_reviewer/README.md

         - Word file download button
         - Print button
         - Any table or form fields
-    - DO display only the specified message (see above).
+    - DO display the specified message (see above).
     - Move the code that displays the page number and renders the “⬅ 이전/다음 ➡” buttons outside the `else:` block in `step1_to_8_step8_final_.py`.
     - Ensure these elements are shown regardless of whether `current_idx` is `None` or a valid index.